Remove old Docker images

 Old Docker images from previous versions of Jama Connect use up storage space and might cause indexing to fail.
 To avoid this, periodically remove old Docker images from your system to keep it running smoothly.

-You also want to remove dangling volumes, which are volumes associated with a container that no longer exists.
+You can also remove dangling volumes, which are volumes associated with a container that no longer exists.
 Jama Connect creates new containers and volumes when you restart the application.
 These volumes can fill up your disk space.

 Important

-Make sure Jama Connect is running so that only images not in use are deleted.
-These commands clean only images and volumes loaded with the Docker storage driver in use.
+Make sure Jama Connect is running so that you delete only images that are not in use.
+The commands in this task clean only images and volumes loaded with the Docker storage driver in use.
 Files that were written with other storage drivers remain on the volume until separate commands are run for that storage driver.

 Identify how much space is being used on your server: